Hurricane Irene: Southeast

-The path of the hurricane was thought by many to be the worst-case scenario for the Outer Banks, just east over the Pamlico Sound.
-The storm winds pushed the water rushing into the sound in the form of rainfall back up the rivers feeding the sound and when the hurricane passed the water rushed back out causing historic flooding along the Outer Banks in particular in the towns of Waves, Rodanthe and Salvo.
-The flood caused major damage to the area that can still be seen in Mirlo Beach at the north end of Rodanthe.
-Flood waters exceeded seven feet in many locations and destroyed many houses and businesses.

-Virginia

-A tornado moved through the Sandbridge community in Virginia Beach, in the morning hours of August 27, ripping the roofs off at least five homes and damaging several others.
+An EF0 tornado moved through the Sandbridge community in Virginia Beach, in the morning hours of August 27, ripping the roofs off at least five homes and damaging several others.
+Another EF0 tornado occurred near Chincoteague, causing minor roof and tree damage.
 High winds in Newport News knocked a tree into an apartment complex.
 Three other Virginians in Brunswick, Chesterfield and King William Counties were also killed by falling trees.
 Most severe damage consisted of many downed trees on power lines, cars, homes, and roads; and flooding in many low-lying roads and neighborhoods – 1.2 million homes and businesses lost power due to Irene.
+Following the storm, Scientific American conducted a study if the passage of Irene was connected to increased aftershocks following the 2011 Virginia earthquake.